Saroj94/web-scraping_data/README.md

 # web-scraping_data

-Webscraping the wikkipedia website to extarct deadliest earthquake of entire world.
+Webscraping the wikkipedia website to extarct deadliest earthquake data of entire world.
+Python is the programming language that i have used to scrape it.